Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 However, if they take after their Siberian Husky parent, they will have a thick double coat that needs to be brushed several times a week to keep tangles and mats in check.
 Bathing might need to commence once a month or more to keep dirt from building up.

 Siberian Huskies are sensitive to touch and don’t typically enjoy the grooming efforts of humans, which might be a trait that rubs off on your Siberian Black Mouth Cur pup.
-Therefore, it’s a good idea to start grooming your pooch even before they need it, so they get used to your touch by the time that they are fully grown.
-This will make the task of grooming over time more enjoyable for everyone involved.
+Therefore, it’s a good idea to start grooming your dog even before they need it so they get used to your touch by the time they are fully grown.
+This will make grooming over time more enjoyable for everyone involved.

 Health Conditions ❤️